 Simulation Analytics

 Workshop Format and Location.
-After a successful in-person event in London in 2023, MABS 2024 aims to continue this format in New Zealand.
+MABS 2026 will be an in-person event in Paphos, Cyprus.
 The workshop will feature an invited speaker/s, paper presentations, and a concluding panel discussion.
 The workshop duration and presentation times will be contingent on the number of submissions.

 Audience and Scope.
-MABS 2024 welcomes social scientists, policy-makers, AI, MAS, and simulation researchers and developers.
-It’s an ideal platform for those engaged in modelling multi-agent systems and applying agent-based simulation in real-world scenarios.
+MABS 2026 welcomes social scientists, policy-makers, AI, MAS, and simulation researchers and developers.
+It is an ideal platform for those engaged in modelling multi-agent systems and applying agent-based simulation in real-world scenarios.

 Proceedings.
-Post-proceedings will be reviewed further and published in the Springer LNAI series under “Multi-Agent-Based Simulation XXV, 25th International Workshop, Auckland, May 2024, Revised Papers”.
+Post-proceedings will be reviewed further and published in the Springer LNAI series under “Multi-Agent-Based Simulation XXVII, 27th International Workshop, Paphos, May 2026, Revised Papers”.

 Target audience.
 The workshop will provide a forum for social scientists, policy-makers, and AI, MAS and simulation researchers and developers, to assess the current state of the art in the agent-based modeling and simulation of social and socio-technical systems, to identify where and discuss how existing approaches can be successfully applied, to learn about new approaches and explore future research challenges, and to exchange ideas and knowledge in an interdisciplinary environment.